Types & Uses of Moments in Statistics

 fourth moment kurtosis

-What are moments in Statistics and what are their types?
+What are Moments in Statistics and what are their types?

 In statistics, moments are an important tool used to measure the characteristics of a distribution.
 Moments can provide useful information about the spread, shape, and center of a distribution.

 • First moment (Mean) – Mean is the most commonly used measure of central tendency.
 It gives us an idea of where the data is centered in a distribution.
+The following is the formula of mean.

 • Third moment (Skewness) – Skewness measures the asymmetry of a distribution; it tells us if there are more values on one side than another side of the distribution (positively skewed, negatively skewed, or symmetric).
 A positive value of skew represents right-skewed distributions, a negative value of skew represents left-skewed distributions and a zero value of skewness indicates that the distribution is symmetric.
 The following picture demonstrates positive, negative, and zero-skewed datasets.